openceo2025/boatshooting/README.md

 ## Running

 Open `public/index.html` in your browser.
 The page displays an opening screen.
 Tapping **Start Game** launches the PlayCanvas app.
 After the game ends, scores are exchanged with the PHP backend via AJAX, and a ranking list is displayed.
 The ending screen provides options to restart and share the game on Twitter.
+On touch devices, a joystick is shown for movement and dragging the right side rotates the camera.
+A quick tap on the right fires a shot.

 ## Notes